fijsh/hw-charge-optimizer/README.md

 ## Known Limitations
 - Homewizard currently does not support a discharge only mode.
 The battery will always charge when there is excess production when in zero mode.
   - As soon as Homewizard supports a discharge only mode, this application will be updated to support that since that will be more cost-efficient.
+- The Zonneplan API has rate limits.
+Avoid setting the tariff refresh interval too low to prevent hitting these limits.

 ## Installation Guide